 If you're traveling in a small group you could opt for a private minivan to take you to the ferry terminal.
 Minivans can also be shared with other travelers.
 This saves on costs and invites you to get to know some new people before you step foot on the ferry from Koh Lanta to Phuket.
 Standard and VIP minivans are available and both include air conditioning.
 Shared minivan rides will usually leave at a set time whereas hiring your own minivan means you can depart whenever you like.

 If you're traveling as a couple or you prefer being on your own you can hire a private car with a driver that will take you directly from your hotel's front door all the way to the ferry pier.
 This option is a little more expensive than a shared minivan or a bus but it does give you peace, quiet and plenty of privacy.
 Also, private cars are well known for being reliable and punctual – good to know if you've got to get to the ferry, fast.

-Bookaway's customers prefer High Speed Ferry by Tigerline
+Bookaway's customers prefer Speedboat ferry by Bundhaya Speedboat

 BUS-FERRY: Riskee Transportation | Goodluck Lanta | Call Me Taxi Thailand | Phuket Transfer Travel Andaman

 CAR: Riskee Transportation | Bangkok Taxi 24 | Vecay Phuket